chonho/incubator-singa/rnn2.md

         data_.Reshape(vector<int>{windowsize_}); 	//Reshape data
     }

-After setting up this layer, this parser layer fetches the first window_size number of word records from RnnlmDataLayer and store them as data.
+After being set up, this parser layer fetches the "window_size" number of word records from RnnlmDataLayer and stores them as data.
 The details can be seen below.

     void RnnlmWordparserLayer::ParseRecords(){
         for(int i = 0; i < records.size() - 1; i++){	//The first window_size records